anthgold/about-me/README.md

 ## Description

 _Here all all the amazing things Anthony has accomplished in his short time at Epicodus.
-It's truly a wonder he's still so darned humble._
+It's truly a wonder he's still so darned humble.
+Page is at http://anthgold.github.io/about-me/_

 ## Setup/Installation Requirements